 There are several of these old mudhouses and you can spend a day exploring them.

-If you drive to the outskirts of Abha, you will see other old villages made of mud and stone that date back to 300 years.
-If you are with a tour guide, you will learn the construction techniques of these houses, which is something worth knowing.
+If you drive to the outskirts of Abha, you will see more of these mud and stone houses.
+In the old villages, these houses are at least 300 years old.
+If you are with a tour group, your guide will explain the construction techniques of these houses, which is something worth knowing.

-Other attractions in the city are Al Muftaha Village for Fine Art, and Shada Palace.
+Other attractions in the city that have these unique architectures are Al Muftaha Village for Fine Art, and Shada Palace.

 Al Muftaha Village

-Shada Palace was built in 1927 and originally used as the headquarters of the Amara of Abha province.
+Shada Palace was built in 1927 and used originally as the headquarters of the Amara of Abha province.
 It is now a museum.
-It houses old planting & household tools, coins, several manuscripts and photographs of life in Abha in the second half of last century.
+It houses old planting and household tools, coins, several manuscripts, and photographs of life in Abha in the second half of the last century.

-Farther away from these mud villages, is the watering hole for various bird species at Wadi Mahala, which is about 6.2 mile (10km) from Abha city.
+Farther away from these mud villages is the watering hole for various bird species at Wadi Mahala, which is about 6.2 miles (10km) from Abha city.

 Jabal Al-Sooda or Black Mountain

-Abha is also home to the highest peak in Saudi Arabia, the Jabal Al-Sooda or Black Mountain, which stood at 2miles (3.3km) high.
-It has become the highlight of any trip to this area as the view delivers a breathtaking vista of the city and the surrounding area.
+Abha is also home to the highest peak in Saudi Arabia, the Jabal Al-Sooda or Black Mountain, which stood at 2 miles (3.3km) high.
+It is the highlight of any trip to this area for a breathtaking vista of the city and the surrounding area.

-This is also the site for the paragliding competition held every summer during the Assir Festival.
+This is also the site for the paragliding competition held every summer during the Asir Festival.

-The origin of Black Mountain name is a mystery, but locals believe the names came from the dark Araar trees that grow all over the mountain and the dark clouds that loom above it.
+The origin of the Black Mountain name is a mystery, but locals believe the name came from the dark Araar trees that grow all over the mountain and the dark clouds that loom above it.